varunbhoopalam/versioned-values/README.md

 ## Motivation

-Living a principle centered life gives someone the tools to act pro-actively, tp live by their values rather than react to life's circumstances.
+Living a principle centered life gives someone the tools to act pro-actively, to live by their values rather than react to life's circumstances.
 Principle-centered decisions give the necessary distance to avoid emotional decisions that may not be in line with what someone believes.
 Principles are non-changing intrinsic values that are not actionable.
 Values, our interpretation of our principles, are actionable.
 Values can be a great decision making tool to keep living a principle-centered life, living how you want to live.
 Interpretation of principles change over time with more life experience and data.
 This motivation leads us to our tool, **Versioned Values.**

 Versioned Values offers the following:
 - A decision making tool to make principle-centered decisions and live the way you want to